-Spring Creek, Johnson Lane, Summerlin South: These cities aren’t just some of the best places to live in Nevada.
+Elko, Winnemucca, Carlin: These cities aren’t just some of the best places to live in Nevada.
 They are also home to some of the richest people in the Silver State.

 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in Nevada share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.

-How We Determined The Richest Places In Nevada
+How We Determined The Richest Places In Nevada For 2018

-However, we don’t think that one statistic wholly encompasses what it means to be one of the “richest places”.
-So we looked at this set of criteria from the 2010-2014 American Community Survey:
+However, we don’t believe that one statistic wholly encompasses what it means to be one of the ‘richest places’.
+So we looked at this set of criteria from the newly released 2012-2016 American Community Survey:

 - Poverty Level